GordonLeong/telegram-invite-bot/README.md

 ## Business Requirements

 ### Gathering Business Requirements
-I conducted a comprehensive business requirements interview with Nicholas Tan, the key stakeholder and committee member of the motorcycle club, to understand their needs and constraints.
+I conducted a comprehensive business requirements interview with N Tan, the key stakeholder and committee member of the motorcycle club, to understand their needs and constraints.

 The main goals we identified were:
 - Automate entry approval process to reduce manual checks by administrators